 Which Is It: Que line, Queue Line, Qline, or Cue Line?

-When you are patiently waiting at a coffee shop for your morning latte, are you in a que line, a cue line, a Q-line, or a queue line?
+When you are patiently waiting at a coffee shop for your morning latte, are you in a que line, a cue line, a Q-line, a cue que, or a queue line?

 After seeing this spelled so many ways over the years, we feel we need to set the record straight.
 In Spanish and Portuguese, “que” means “what,” so saying “que line” is sort of saying “what line”—which might come off as ironic in a bad way if the line is long.

-“Cue line” might be something a director says to an assistant when an actor needs to start rehearsing a scene.
+“Cue line” might be something a director says to an assistant when an actor needs to start rehearsing a scene—maybe “cue que” comes from asking “what cue?”
 Or perhaps a cue line is the abstract path in which one moves a pool cue in billiards.